How Virtual Advisers Help Low-Income Students Apply To College

 McKenna got into nine schools, so there are a lot of those letters.
 McKenna's dad did go to college, but when I ask her if that made it easier, she laughs.
 "Listen.
 My dad went to college in the '80s," she says.
 "I could not rely on him for an answer to a question that I had."

-For all those award letters, Kate used a spreadsheet on Google — many advisers use some version of this — where McKenna could enter in all her college costs then compare.
-And that spreadsheet, she says, it made her decision much more clear.
+For all those award letters, Kate used a spreadsheet on Google — many advisers use some version of this — where McKenna could enter in all her college costs, then compare.
+And that spreadsheet, she says, made her decision much clearer.

 "It makes a difference when you're paying yourself," explains McKenna, who isn't getting extra financial help from her family.
 "You have to be extra careful."